We promise you won't be disappointed at these amazing hot pot restaurants in Hong Kong.

 As the name suggests, boozy hot pots take center stage at this much-talked about joint.
 Sip on yummy cocktails of your choice as you dip ingredients into sake-flavoured soup base – yes, spiked broths is a thing here.
 The sleek restaurant also serves private-label Nagahama sake and aged whiskies.
 Instagrammers will be overjoyed by its colorful drinks served in light-bulb shaped flasks, Spanish Iberico ham slices shaped like roses, and beautiful interior design.
 Both the Causeway Bay and Tsim Sha Tsui locations boast a sweeping harbour view, thanks to the ceiling-to-floor windows.

-For those who yearn for an Instagram-worthy ambience that shouts character, the homely nostalgic décor at SUPPA will be your pick.
-Expect 70s-inspired home-cooked dishes such as salted duck egg fried rice, quality beef options, and chen pi marinated fish balls to name a few.
-In terms of broths, the sour pickles with pork and tomato fish soup base serves as a healthy and appetizing option.
-Seafood lovers will also be impressed by the seafood platter that comes with quality scallops, prawns and clams.
+For those who yearn for an Instagram-worthy ambience that shouts character, the homely nostalgic décor at Suppa will be your pick.
+Expect 70s-inspired home-cooked dishes such as salted duck egg fried rice, quality beef options, and fish balls infused with dried orange peel, to name a few.
+In terms of broths, the sour pickles with pork and tomato fish soup base serves as a healthy and appetising option.
+Seafood lovers will also be impressed by the seafood platter that comes with quality scallops, prawns, and clams.

 6. Megan’s Kitchen